nosqlbench/nosqlbench/engine-cli/src/main/resources/argsfile.md

  `--unpin ...`.

 The behavior of --unpin is slightly different than --pin.
-Specifically, an option which is unpinned will be removed from the arg list, and will not be used in the current invocation of nosqlbench after removal.
+Specifically, an option which is unpinned will be removed from the cmdParam list, and will not be used in the current invocation of nosqlbench after removal.

 Further, you can specify `--unpin --grafana-baseurl` to unpin an option